 Watch the video below for a tour of coin production at the Philadelphia Mint.

 Changes to Coin Composition

 Copper coins, such as the penny, started as pure copper, but rising copper prices led to changes in composition.
-In 1857, nickel was added to the copper, only to be switched out for tin and zinc in 1864.
-For the year 1943, pennies became zinc-coated steel because copper was needed during World War II.
-But a limited number of copper pennies were struck.
+In 1857, the Mint added nickel to the copper, but switched to tin and zinc in 1864.
+For the year 1943, pennies became zinc-coated steel because copper was essential to the war effort during World War II.
+But the Mint also struck a limited number of copper pennies.
 Read more about this rare penny in “What’s So Special about the 1943 Copper Penny.”
 In 1962 tin was eliminated, and in 1982 the penny became primarily zinc with only 2.5% copper.

 Gold coins originally consisted of a fineness of .9167, changed briefly to .8992 in 1834, and in 1837 became .900.
-In 1933, as part of legislation to stabilize gold value during the Great Depression, the Mint stopped producing gold coins and private ownership of gold coins and bullion was no longer allowed.
-The law changed in 1974, but gold was never again used in currency.
+In 1933, as part of legislation to stabilize gold value during the Great Depression, the Mint stopped producing gold coins.
+The legislation also banned private ownership of gold coins and bullion.
+The law changed in 1974, but the Mint no longer used gold for circulating coinage.

 For more information about present-day circulating coin compositions, go to the Coin Specifications table.

 The Mint has always produced more than just coins.
 In the early days of the Mint, the War Department contracted Mint employees and equipment to create the first silver peace medals to use for diplomatic efforts, especially toward Native American tribes.
 The Lewis and Clark expedition carried peace medals to distribute to the tribes they encountered.
 The Mint also produced military awards, including the Silver Star, Bronze Star, Purple Heart, and Navy Cross.